-Note that this specification is also valid in defining a risk factor as the unanticipated component (surprise factor) of a variable, but with the limitation that this risk factor does not directly control for transient (and previsible) components of the process, such as seasonal and cyclical components, nor does it control for spatial heterogeneity controlled by the fixed effects of Köppen climate classification and latitude and the spatial random effects.
+FIGURE 7.
+Alternative Temperature Factor - First Difference of average weekly temperature seasonal and cyclical components, nor does it control for spatial heterogeneity controlled by the fixed effects of Köppen climate classification and latitude and the spatial random effects.

 We report the results of this alternative definition of the temperature risk factor in Tables 5-5.
 We can observe that in this specification this risk factor is generally not statistically significant, and we only reject that the factor load is statistically equal to zero for S4 and S13 portfolios, and the magnitude of this coefficient is close to zero.